Welcome to Voyager Family Health

 - Please notify our Patient Services Team of your arrival

 - Before entering the surgery, your temperature will be taken by a trained member of staff.
-You will be given a surgical mask which must be worn for the duration of your time in the surgery.
 You will then be checked in for your appointment

 - You may wait outside or in your car to be called instead of sitting in our waiting room